networknext/next/docs/network_next_terraform_provider.md

 Network Next is configured via a Terraform provider.
 This provider talks with your REST API running in your environment to query and mutate the contents of the Postgres SQL database that configures Network Next.

+You can see examples of the Network Next Terraform provider in action in the following files:

+* `~/next/terraform/dev/relays/main.tf`
+* `~/next/terraform/prod/relays/main.tf`

+And you can read the Network Next Terrafrom provider docs here: https://registry.terraform.io/providers/networknext/networknext/latest/docs

 After you make changes with terraform, always remember to _commit_ your changes to the backend runtime:

 ```console